-I understood his point from a water conservation perspective and since I am also the person paying the water bill I understood it from a financial perspective.
-But I am a woman who has to live on a budget and that budget requires a if-it's-not-broken-don't-fix-it point of view.
-However, from that day on every time I flushed that toilet, or heard someone else flush that toilet, I felt guilty.
+I understood his point from a water-conservation perspective, and since I am also the person paying the water bill, I understood it from a financial perspective.
+But I am a woman who has to live on a budget, and that budget requires an if-it's-not-broken-don't-fix-it point of view.
+However, from that day on, every time I flushed that toilet or heard someone else flush it, I felt guilty.

 Removing the Old Toilet